 Bank Loans and Information

 You are free to use any bank or lender when arranging finance for your SMSF property purchase.
 It is generally a good idea to use a mortgage broker to get you the best deal possible.
-We work closely with Mortgage Choice in Brighton, Melbourne (speak to David Coates 03 9530 5033) and they can arrange for property loans throughout Australia.

 The ATO guidance on limited recourse borrowing arrangements are set out here.